Augusta, Kentucky: Government

 The city of Augusta is classified as a Class 4 city.
 Augusta is headed by the mayor and a City Council with six members and an attorney that preside at the meetings.
 After inauguration, the Mayor selects his Vice Mayor who remains in that post until the next mayor is elected.
 There is no limit to the number of terms either the Mayor or the City Council can serve.

 The city also has a Police Department, Fire Department, County Ambulance Department, Maintenance Department, and a Water Treatment Department.

 Industry

 Augusta is home to a Berry Global manufacturing facility that makes plastic films.

+Augusta is home to Augusta Distillery maker of World Famous Buckner Kentucky Bourbon.